typelevel/squants/README.md

 val vectorLength = vectorDouble.to(Kilometers)  // QuantityVector(1.2 km, 4.3 km, 2.3 km)
 ```

-Currently dimensional conversions are supported by using the slightly verbose, but flexible map method
+Currently dimensional conversions are supported by using the slightly verbose, but flexible map method.

 ```scala
 val vectorLength = QuantityVector(Kilometers(1.2), Kilometers(4.3), Kilometers(2.3))